citp/privacy-policy-historical/u/us/use/userbenchmark.com.md

 ### What we do with the information we gather

-We rely on legitimate interests to use this information to provide you with a better and more personalized service.
-Specifically, this includes some or all of the following reasons:
+We rely on legitimate interests as the legal basis to use this information to provide you with a better and more personalized service.
+This includes some or all of the following reasons:

   * To collect and present computer component performance statistics
   * To generate hardware rankings and recommendations